 While the flavor profile of miso changes based on production, all miso is salty.
 The saltiness comes from the aging, fermenting, and preserving process.
 It is perfectly natural!

 Now that we know about miso, let’s learn about gluten-free brands!

 Gluten-Free Miso Paste Brands:

 Remember, when buying any processed ingredient, check the label.
-I prefer buying miso that is certified gluten-free.
+I prefer buying miso that is labeled gluten-free either on the packaging or website.
 This way, I know it is safe.
-You can have miso pastes that have not gone through the certification process.
+You can have miso pastes that have not gone through the labeling process.
 While they may be completely safe, it is impossible to know for certain, especially if it is imported.

 1. Hikari Miso Paste